ThenmozhiDurairaj/Paraphrase-Identification/README.md

 	MAXSIM (1 feature (19)) package is obtained from the author

-4. Construct feature vectors for the training data in the form of
+3. Construct feature vectors for the training data in the form of

 	1 1:0.6666667 2:1.0 3:1.0 4:0.7647059 5:0.7895 6:0.6667 7:0.5294 8:0.3750 9:3.1662 10:0.2198 11:0.0000 12:0.0000 13:0.0000 14:0.5 15:0.500 16:0.5909787104331845 17:0.5586206912994385 18:0.49838517 19:0.567995548

+4. Construct feature vectors for the test data using the same procedure

+(**Note:** To evaluate paraphrase identification for MSR corpus, download data set from http://research.microsoft.com/en-us/downloads/607d14d9-20cd-47e3-85bc-a2f65cd28042/)

+(**Note: ** For the sake of convenience, we have prepared feature vectors for MSR training and test data that are available in **data/feature_set_train.txt** and **data/feature_set_test.txt** respectively)

+4. Download LIBSVM tool from the link https://www.csie.ntu.edu.tw/~cjlin/libsvm/

-5. Train SVM with a set of feature vectors of training data with optimized c and g parameter values and build a model (feature vectors for MSR training data are available in **data/feature_set_train.txt**, model file is in **data/model.txt**)
+5. Train SVM with a set of feature vectors of training data with optimized c and g parameter values and build a model using the command

+	java svm_train -c 32768.0 -g 0.0078125 data/feature_set_train.txt data/model.txt

+	(**Note: ** For the sake of convenience, we have trained MSR training data and the model file is available in  **data/model.txt**)

-6. Construct feature vectors for the test data using the same procedure (feature vectors for MSR test data are available in **data/feature_set_test.txt**)
+6. Predict test data whether paraphrases or not using the command

-7. Predict whether paraphrase or not
+	java svm_predict data/feature_set_test.txt data/model.txt out.txt